Targeting the influential French MICE sector

-Billy Condon, Tourism Ireland’s Manager for Southern Europe, said: “We were delighted that so many of the key decision-makers from this sector took the time to come and meet our partners, demonstrating their keen interest in the island of Ireland as a business tourism destination for 2012 and beyond.
-Ireland has always been a strong player in the French marketplace for incentive business and we were very pleased with the strong turnout from the association conference sector, which, together with our industry partners, we are proactively targeting in 2012. “
+Finola O’Mahony, Tourism Ireland’s head of Europe, said: “We were delighted that so many of the key decision-makers from the business tourism sector in France took the time to come and meet our Irish partners, demonstrating their keen interest in the island of Ireland for 2014 and beyond.
+Ireland has always been a strong player in the French marketplace for incentive business and we were very pleased with the strong turnout from the association conference sector, which – together with our industry partners – we are proactively targeting in 2014.